skarakasoglu/faceit-backend-test/README.md

 ### Make

-The below command run your tests on the local:
+The below command runs your tests on the local:

 ```bash
 make test
 ```

 If you'd like to see the coverage in detail.
 You can run the make command below.
-It will create an output file on the current directory named cover.html.
+It will create an output file named cover.html on the current directory.
 You can check the code coverages in an UI way.

 ```bash
 make coverage